Lat 26° Nano Ceramic Coating

 For use on Marine Paints & Gelcoats.
 Apply with a Lat 26° Applicator.
 Wipe on in one direction, in thin coats, then allow product to “flash” after 30 - 60 seconds depending on temperature.
 Wipe thoroughly with a new or clean microfiber rag to remove excess product and activate shine.
 Apply 2 coats for thorough protection.
-Allow 6 Hours of drying time between each coat.
+Allow one hour of drying time between each coat.

 1. What makes Lat 26°'s Nano Ceramic specially designed for the Marine Environment?

 Its ability to be applied in heat and high humidity levels with longer working time is what makes this product easier to apply.
 Also the strength of the ceramic is much higher and subsequently more resistant to marine exhaust, salt & other contaminants.

 2. What areas can be treated with Lat 26°'s Nano Ceramic?